-SAN JACINTO MOUNTAINS BIGHORN ECOLOGY: Bighorn Institute began monitoring the San Jacinto Mountains Peninsular bighorn herd through annual helicopter surveys in 1983.
-We documented a drastic population decline from an estimated 80 adult bighorn in 1982, down to only 19 adult bighorn in 1996.
-In 1992, in cooperation with the California Department of Fish and Game, the U.S. Fish and Wildlife Service, Bureau of Land Management, and the Forest Service, we began a multi-year field study of radio-collared bighorn in this range.
-We are evaluating the habitat use, reproduction, survival, mortality and general ecology of these animals.
-There are now approximately 80 adult bighorn in this range, with nearly 40 adult ewes.
+SAN JACINTO MOUNTAINS BIGHORN ECOLOGY: In 1969, the California Department of Fish and Wildlife estimated there were approximately 80 adult bighorn in the San Jacinto Mountains.
+Bighorn Institute started monitoring this herd in 1992 and found that the bighorn population had drastically declined to approximately 19 adult bighorn.
+We began long-term field studies of radio-collared bighorn in this range.
+We are evaluating the habitat use, reproduction, survival, mortality and general ecology, health and behavior of these animals.
+There are now approximately 75 adult bighorn in this range, with nearly 40 adult ewes.
 This herd got down to just 4 ewes in 2002, but with the Institute's augmentation efforts, the number of ewes has increased significantly and recovery is now underway.

 BIGHORN SURVEYS: Since 1983, Bighorn Institute has conducted annual helicopter surveys of Peninsular bighorn sheep in the Santa Rosa and San Jacinto Mountains.
 These surveys allow us to estimate the population's size, trend, age and sex structure, distribution, and long-term dynamics.
 Bighorn Institute now assists the California Department of Fish and Wildlife in conducting helicopter surveys every other year.